MouseSavers.com - Great deals on all things Disney!

 A "Good Neighbor" hotel usually has a ticket shop in the lobby that sells full price Disney tickets.
 Other than that, the "Good Neighbor" designation means nothing for the consumer.
 It does not guarantee quality.
 Some "Good Neighbor" hotels really aren't very nice, while others are excellent.
 Some are close to Disney World, while others are quite far away.

-Basically, I would advise you to ignore the "Good Neighbor" designation, as it doesn't guarantee you anything at all.
+Basically, we would advise you to ignore the “Good Neighbor” designation, as it doesn’t guarantee you anything at all.

 When and how can I get the best deal at one of the MouseSavers Preferred Hotels?

 In addition, some of the hotels will occasionally offer even deeper discounts or other promotions if they have empty rooms to fill.
 The timing of those offers is highly variable.
-At some hotels there will be specials when there are no conventions going on, while for others it's just a seasonal thing.
-Overall, specials tend to show up 3-6 months in advance.
+At some hotels there will be specials when there are no conventions going on, while for others it’s just a seasonal thing.
+Overall, specials tend to show up 1-3 months in advance, however, in recent years we’ve seen hotels offering very good special discounts for early booking — up to 12 months out, and with fully refundable and changeable rates!

 Some of the promotional offers appear on MouseSavers.com, but some discounts are listed only in the MouseSavers Newsletter or the MouseSavers Hot Deals emails.
-If you haven't already signed up for those, I recommend doing so.
+If you haven’t already signed up for those, we recommend doing so.
 Both publications are FREE.
-Click here to sign up.
+Sign up for the newsletter or the Hot Deals emails.

 Sometimes the MouseSavers Preferred Hotels promote last-minute discounts and deals through the MouseSavers Facebook page.
 You can "like" that page and you'll see any specials that pop up.